2015 Riojan regional election: Election date

 The term of the Parliament of La Rioja expired four years after the date of its previous election.
 Elections to the Parliament were fixed for the fourth Sunday of May every four years.
-The previous election was held on 22 May 2011, setting the election date for the Parliament on Sunday, 24 May 2015.
+The previous election was held on 22 May 2011, setting the election date for the Parliament on 24 May 2015.

 The President of the Autonomous Community had the prerogative to dissolve the Parliament of La Rioja and call a snap election, provided that no motion of no confidence was in process, no nationwide election was due and some time requirements were met: namely, that dissolution did not occur either during the first legislative session or within the legislature's last year ahead of its scheduled expiry, nor before one year had elapsed since a previous dissolution.
 In the event of an investiture process failing to elect a regional President within a two-month period from the first ballot, the Parliament was to be automatically dissolved and a fresh election called.
-Any snap election held as a result of these circumstances would not alter the period to the next ordinary election, with elected deputies merely serving out what remained of their four-year terms.
+Any snap election held as a result of these circumstances would not alter the period to the next ordinary election, with elected lawmakers serving the remainder of its original four-year term.